California Psalms

 1 Shielded by a snowy mountain

-which blesses doors of the Angel port
+which slants shade toward the doors of the Angel port

 and watches me unblinkingly even if